Meet the Top 101 in Crypto

 North Korea’s state-sponsored Lazarus Group has cemented the nation’s status as one of the world’s largest Bitcoin holders following its $1.5 billion Bybit heist.

-Beginning March with just over 14,000 BTC , the group has offloaded around 13,200 BTC over the past 4 months, pulling in at least $1.4 billion in proceeds.
+Beginning in March with just over 14,000 BTC, the group has since offloaded around 13,200 BTC, generating at least $1.4 billion in proceeds.

-They have since ceased their sales, and now command 804.891 BTC worth $98.57 million after years of orchestrating some of the most notorious crypto breaches.
+The group was regularly offloading tiny portions of its remaining BTC, but has stopped in recent months, and now commands 803 BTC worth $99.14 million after years of orchestrating some of the most notorious crypto breaches.

 Lazarus’ latest attack, the February 2025 Bybit hack, is history’s most significant crypto theft.
 The group reportedly stole and laundered $1.4 billion from the exchange.

-These holdings, presumed to be controlled by the North Korean government, now exceed the Bitcoin reserves of El Salvador and Bhutan, further underscoring Pyongyang’s reliance on crypto-related cybercrime.
+These holdings, presumed to be controlled by the North Korean government, once exceeded the Bitcoin reserves of El Salvador and Bhutan, further underscoring Pyongyang’s reliance on crypto-related cybercrime.

 China Bitcoin Liquidations